ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 There are many instructional staff to help with your learning.
-You can find their names and pictures on <a href="https://piazza.com/ucsd/winter2019/cse12/staff" target="_blank">Piazza Staff page</a>.
+You can find their names and pictures on <a href="piazza.com/eng.ucsd.edu/winter2020/cse12/staff" target="_blank">Piazza Staff page</a>.
 Our “home base” is in B260 in the CSE building (basement), but you can work in any lab.
 You should use <a href="https://autograder.ucsd.edu" target="_blank">Autograder</a> to ask for help in open lab hours.
-In addition, Professor Joe and the four TAs each hold individual weekly office hours that you can attend.
+In addition, Professor Greg and the TA each hold individual weekly office hours that you can attend.
 You can use either of these resources whether you're looking for help on an assignment or material covered in class.
 The schedule for both office hours and lab hours are below.
 For office hours, the room number is